 What other drugs will affect Humira Pen Crohn's Disease Starter Package (adalimumab)?

-Other drugs may interact with adalimumab, including prescription, over-the-counter, vitamin, and herbal products.
-Tell your doctor about all medications you use, and those you start or stop using during your treatment with adalimumab.
+Some drugs should not be used together with adalimumab.
+Tell your doctor about all medicines you use, and those you start or stop using during your treatment with adalimumab, especially:

 More about Humira (adalimumab)

 - Humira Pen

 - Humira Pen Crohns Disease/Ulcerative Colitis Starter Package

 Related treatment guides